December 30, 2014

 Repeat: the merits of axiomatization are above all words of praise (if properly applied, of course, which is not the case with Orthodoxy).

-It would be helpful to learn who of the two top heterodox economists is right on methodology.
+It would be helpful to learn which of the two top heterodox economists is right on methodology.

 We can agree that the axioms of Orthodoxy are uncertain and false.
 This fully explains its failure.
 But what about the premises and the formal consistency of Heterodoxy?